The Real Aurora Borealis

 I only found out about this shortly before my trip to Yellowknife, so I wasn’t completely dumbfounded during my first sighting of the Aurora Borealis.
 Through most evenings though, I was able to discern a hint of green, yellow, purple, blue, and even red.

 Each evening always started with trying to spot a white cloud-like object that would move in the sky.
 If I thought it may be the Northern Lights, I would take a picture of it to confirm.
 If the photo on the back of my camera showed any colour, then I knew the magic had started.
-If objects in the sky turned out white on my camera screen, then I knew that they were simply clouds.
+If objects in the sky turned out white on my camera, then I knew they were simply clouds.

 What About Photoshop?